zkevinbai/tictactoe_two/README.md

+# React Tic Tac Toe

+## This is a tic tac toe game with time travel implemented

+Fun things done
 - [x] For the current move only, show “You are at move #…” instead of a button.
 - [x] Rewrite Board to use two loops to make the squares instead of hardcoding them.
   * this was challenging for me